ConnorSweeneyDev/.config/readme.md

 - Yasb &rightarrow; Replace the files at `C:\Users\[USERNAME]\AppData\Local\Yasb` with the ones from this repository, and ensure that this folder is an environment variable.
 - Komorebi &rightarrow; Add the files in this repository's `Komorebi` folder to `C:\Komorebi` with the ones from this repository.
+Ensure that the correct amount of monitors are configured in `komorebi.json`.
 - AutoHotkey &rightarrow; Create the `C:\Users\[USERNAME]\AppData\Local\AutoHotkey` folder and paste the file from this repository into it.
 Right click `wm.ahk` and create a shortcut, then rename it to just `wm` and create a copy of it, they should each be moved to